DerekCresswell/GameDesign11/2 Dice Game/2 CodeStructure.md

 So `my code program` is written in UpperCamelCase as `MyCodeProgram`.
 As you'll notice this is the same as Unity's functions like `Start` or `UnityEngine`.\
 It is typically recomended to use this yourself in order to have your code look the same as to avoid confusion.

 Now that is for Unity's functions, classes, and the likes.
 Unity does use [lowerCamelCase](https://whatis.techtarget.com/definition/lowerCamelCase) for it's variables.
 We will talk about what variables are in the next lesson.
 For now just know they are written in lowerCamelCase.
-I bet you can guess what that means.
+You can likely guess what that means.

 A variable we wanted to call `my great variable` would actually be called `myGreatVariable`.
 We'll leave the examples alone for now.
 Again this is usually recomended to follow these guidelines for now.